Jbt3377/QCS-Discord-Bot/README.md

 # QCS-Discord-Bot
 The Open-Source Discord Bot for the QCS Discord Server.

-## Getting Started
+It is used for;
+* Registering QUB Students on the public Discord Server
+* Validaing student membership
+* Setting member NickNames

-What follows will get a version of the QCS Discord Bot up and running on your local machine
+What follows will get a version of the QCS Discord Bot up and running on your local machine...

-### Installation
+## Installation

 Please install the following;